 Regulation 13 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2010 states that:

-Out of date, un-used and part used medications must be sealed and returned to the pharmacy that dispensed them so that they may be disposed of in accordance with the Hazardous Waste Regulations (2005) in order to protect the environment:
+Out of date, un-used and part used medications (which is inclusive of prescription feed that may contain medication, must be sealed and returned to the pharmacy that dispensed them so that they may be disposed of in accordance with the Hazardous Waste Regulations (2005) in order to protect the environment:

 The act prohibits the mixing of hazardous and non-hazardous wastes, which includes the prohibition of medicines being disposed of with normal household rubbish.

 Prescription medications will have been "prescribed for you only.
 Do not pass it onto others.
 It may harm them, even if their signs of illness are the same as yours"

 To ensure compliance with the Hazardous Waste Regulations (Special Waste Regulations in Scotland) the correct segregation, storage and disposal of sharps waste is essential.
 The Health Technical Memorandum 07-01: Safe Management of Healthcare Waste (2013)(https://assets.publishing.service.gov.uk) sets out guidelines on the safe and legal disposal of sharps waste.

 - Hypodermic needles

 *the disposal of syringes differs depending upon whether it is classed as hazardous or non-hazardous waste.
 Please see Health Technical Memorandum 07-01 – Safe management of healthcare waste, page 21 for guidelines.